Feature #605

 Thanks for your help and support to make this possible.
 I attached a preliminary plot showing first results with this spectral model.
 For this specific reason Fermi data (1yr) and HESS data (1 run), prepared by A. Schulz, were fitted with ctlike.

-#18 Updated by Knödlseder Jürgen almost 12 years ago
+#18 Updated by Knödlseder Jürgen about 12 years ago

 Looks great!